raygun101/MarkupKit/README.md

     </LMColumnView>

 The `weight` values ensure that the second label in each row is allocated all of the remaining space within the row after the size of the first label has been determined.
 Weights are discussed in more detail below.

-Finally, `LMColumnView` defines two properties that specify the amount of space that should be reserved at the top and bottom of the view, respectively:

-    @property (nonatomic) CGFloat topSpacing;
-    @property (nonatomic) CGFloat bottomSpacing;

-These properties can be used to ensure that the column view's content is not obscured by another user interface element such as the status bar or a navigation bar.

-For example, a view controller class might override the `viewWillLayoutSubviews` method to set the top spacing to the length of the controller's top layout guide, ensuring that the first subview is positioned below the guide:

-    override func viewWillLayoutSubviews() {
-        super.viewWillLayoutSubviews()

-        columnView.topSpacing = topLayoutGuide.length
-    }

-Bottom spacing can be set similarly using the controller's bottom layout guide.

 See [LMColumnView.h](https://github.com/gk-brown/MarkupKit/blob/master/MarkupKit-iOS/MarkupKit/LMColumnView.h) for more information.